Q. Could you explain the Catholic Church’s position on being gay and having a gay partner?

 Answer to question #3: One serious challenge for those with homosexual tendencies is that these tendencies ought not be acted on in a sexual way.
 The Catholic Church, in keeping with revelation from the Scriptures, believes that God intended sex for marriage between one man and one woman.
 Thus, chastity must be the goal for those with homosexual tendencies.

 For more on this you can also read the following: Chapter 6 – Chastity, Purity, Affection and Marital Love There is a section on homosexual practices toward the end of that chapter.

-In regards to all three of the questions above, the best way to answer them in accord with the mind of the Catholic Church is to offer you two official statements from the Church on this.
-The first is from the Catechism of the Catholic Church and the second is from an October, 2015 Synod of Bishops in which many bishops, in collaboration with Pope Francis, addressed these questions.
+In regards to all three of the questions above, the best way to answer them in accord with the mind of the Catholic Church is to offer you the teaching on this matter from the Catechism of the Catholic Church:

 2357 Homosexuality refers to relations between men or between women who experience an exclusive or predominant sexual attraction toward persons of the same sex.
 It has taken a great variety of forms through the centuries and in different cultures.
 Its psychological genesis remains largely unexplained.
 Basing itself on Sacred Scripture, which presents homosexual acts as acts of grave depravity, tradition has always declared that “homosexual acts are intrinsically disordered.”
 They are contrary to the natural law.
 They close the sexual act to the gift of life.
 They do not proceed from a genuine affective and sexual complementarity.
 Under no circumstances can they be approved.